-Low interest rates on mortgage for the first-time buyers can provide opportunity to gain profitable deals in current buyers’ market, where if suitably invested, the monthly mortgage repayment can be lower than the monthly rent.
-Average interest rate on two year fixed mortgage is around 2.5 per cent and average interest on 5- year fixed mortgage is up to 2.91 per cent.
-First time buyers can invest through supporting government schemes such as help-to-buy loans, lifetime Isas, help-to-buy Isas etc. Brexit or no-Brexit, in both conditions, first time buyers can gain from buying properties at a lower asking price.
+The average interest rate on two years fixed mortgage is around 2.5 per cent, and the average interest on 5- a year fixed mortgage is up to 2.91 per cent.
+First-time buyers can invest through supporting government schemes such as help-to-buy loans, lifetime Isas, help-to-buy Isas etc. Brexit or no Brexit, in both conditions, first-time buyers can gain from buying property at a lower asking price.

-A number of foreign investors are seeking alternative regions to invest in UK properties over decline in growth in the capital city, shortage and unaffordability.
-The report from Proptech firm Datscha states in the last year to November around £361 million was invested in UK properties by overseas buyers, which included £156 million from US buyers.
-In 2017, American buyers had invested only £15 million in UK properties.
+Proptech firm Datscha states that in the last year to November, around £361 million was invested in UK property by overseas buyers, including £156 million from US buyers.
+In 2017, American buyers had invested only £15 million in UK property.

-The interest of Chinese buyers in Manchester properties grew 200 per cent in last year due to the direct flight connectivity to Beijing and Hong Kong.
-Similar inclinations of Indian buyers were seen in North West of England.
+The interest of Chinese buyers in Manchester property grew 200 per cent last year due to the direct flight connectivity to Beijing and Hong Kong.
+Similar inclinations of Indian buyers were seen in the North West of England.

-A Chicago based real estate firm invested into 200 apartment scheme in Baltic triangle and Manchester.
+A Chicago-based real estate firm invested in 200 apartment schemes in the Baltic triangle and Manchester.

-Baring bought into 240 flat development projects in Liverpool and there are a number of other regeneration developments taking place close to Liverpool waters and water fronts.
+Baring bought into 240 flat development projects in Liverpool, and several other regeneration developments are happening close to Liverpool waters and waterfronts.

-There has been a growth in private rented sector where Knight Frank claim £75 billion investments will be made in PRS where over 56 per cent will be made outside London.
-Currently, the companies are investing 44 per cent outside London in purpose built PRS projects focusing on apartments with amenities supported by proper transportation connectivity and proximity to shops, offices, schools etc.
+There has been a growth in the private rented sector where Knight Frank claims £75 billion investments will be made in PRS, where over 56 per cent will be made outside London.
+Currently, the companies are investing 44 per cent outside London in purpose-built PRS projects focusing on apartments with amenities supported by proper transportation connectivity and proximity to shops, offices, schools etc.

-To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).
+To know more about UK properties, click Hamilton International Estates.